He lives with the bottle, that's the way it is [...]

 So I quit school and that's what I did."

 Most people spend their childhoods daydreaming about the day they'll finally finish school and start their adult life.
 Unfortunately, for some kids, that day comes much, much too soon.

 Fellow students and friends will probably express dismay at this turn of events, and may even band together to help raise money, helping their friend to stay in school and graduate.
-Teachers and mentor figures may try to advocate for the Tragic Dropout at his/her workplace, find him/her a working scholarship, or help him/her continue studying part-time.
+Teachers and mentor figures may try to advocate for the Tragic Dropout at their workplace, find them a working scholarship, or help them continue studying part-time.

 - In Black Lagoon, the Mafia Princess Yukio Washimine was forced to drop out of high school to take over her late father's Yakuza group.
 Needless to say, she wants nothing to do with her father's business and just wants a normal school life, but the family honor compels her to take control of the gang.

 - In Corpse Party: Another Child, Tamaki's school is shutting down.
 While her classmates can all transfer away and continue their education, her family can't afford it, so she'll have to stay and find a job.
 As if that wasn't bad enough, the local Girl Posse finds her family's poverty absolutely hilarious, constantly harassing and bullying her.